0%

 I definitely have extensive crystal ball thoughts, but those involve the chat, research, and task based AI tools, which I have not discussed previously in this post, so I’ll save the big picture for another one.

 But within the specifics of the above, I do expect this current revolution to sort of be the baseline for the next decade or so.
 Right now, the foundation is set, the contributors have all built their initial end-user products for market, and we’re in the early adoption period.
 You, me, and every other “end-user” will take to certain things, and not to others.
-Obviously, marketing will consistently push “revolutionary” v2,3,4,5 etc. every 3 months, but all of that will be, in truth, iterative and evolutionary.
+Obviously, marketing will consistently push “revolutionary” v2,3,4,5 etc. every 3 months, but all of that will be, in truth, iterative and evolutionary, not revo.
 Like fission, or rockets, or the internet, the foundation of how all of this works is something that has been “figured out” a certain way, which is taking hold.

-In fact, I would mostly liken this to nuclear fission power- exponentially more powerful than any before it, truly “game changing” on a global scale, but we didn’t make “Ion energy” immediately after, and fusion, or in this case, true intelligence, is still sort of an ever-dangling carrot.
+In fact, I would mostly liken this to nuclear fission power- exponentially more powerful than anything before it, truly “game changing” on a global scale, but we didn’t make “Ion energy” immediately after, and fusion, or in this case, true intelligence, is still sort of an ever-dangling carrot.

 New standards will get set, workflows, expectations, all the rest, and soon new industries and careers will flourish and attract workers to meet those expectations, while others fade away.
-I see a small culling of workers happening because of how fast it is, but at the same time, it just raises the bar, and so it doesn’t mean that an accountant is now suddenly any more capable of being a graphic designer with one click than they were before, if, that graphic designer applies their talent to these tools.
+I see a small culling of workers happening because of how fast it is, but at the same time, it just raises the bar, and so it doesn’t mean that an accountant is now suddenly any more capable of being a graphic designer with one click than they were before, if that graphic designer applies their talent to these tools.
 We’re all going to get accustomed to what “basic/random” AI art looks like, and people who couldn’t discern or care to strive for the best looking art before, are still not going to now, while those that do will generate a bunch of things and say, “eh, not what I wanted, exactly” and go in improve it.
 And it so the human talent to curate, adjust, and revise is still going to be very much a thing.